 Maryland has unique rules for fault and liability.
-An experienced Baltimore catastrophic injury lawyer at William G. Kolodner P.A. can ensure your claim is correctly documented, and ultimately help you recover the maximum compensation you are entitled to.
+An experienced Baltimore catastrophic injury lawyer at William G. Kolodner Personal Injury Lawyers can ensure your claim is correctly documented, and ultimately help you recover the maximum compensation you are entitled to.

-How Our Baltimore Personal Injury Lawyers Can Help You Pursue Compensation For Your Catastrophic Trauma
+How William G. Kolodner Personal Injury Lawyers Can Help You Pursue Compensation For Your Catastrophic Trauma

-At William G. Kolodner P.A., we want the best for you.
+At William G. Kolodner Personal Injury Lawyers, we want the best for you.
 We have been handling personal injury claims in Baltimore since 1977 and offer every client experience, knowledge, and a long history of proven case results.

 We know how significant the outcome of a personal injury case is on your future – not just in the weeks and months ahead, but over the course of your lifetime.

 We are different than other law firms that just settle cases and focus on a large volume of settlements.

 When you hire our Baltimore personal injury attorneys, you will receive the benefit of:

 - Personalized service: We do not delegate our work to inexperienced associates or hand off workload to paralegals.

 - The best resources: Whenever necessary or beneficial, we will consult with our network of leading experts in Maryland, including medical specialists and accident reconstructionists, to determine causation or establish damages.

 - Aggressive advocacy: It is very common for insurance companies to blame victims for their own injuries.
 In Maryland, even if an accident victim is 1% at fault for an accident, they will be barred from recovering any compensation.
 We will vigorously defend these attempts to devalue your claim or settle for low amounts.